Libardo1/BioinformaticsPracticals/src/chapter1.rst

     [1]  8  6  9 10  5

-Elements of lists may also be named, and in this case the elements may be referred to either by giving the list name, followed by "$", followed by the element name.
+Elements of lists may also be named, and in this case the elements may be referred to by giving the list name, followed by "$", followed by the element name.
 For example, *mylist$name* is the same as *mylist[[1]]* and *mylist$wife* is the same as *mylist[[2]]*: